The global impact of disease

 More sedentary lifestyles and changes in diet mean people today are more likely to suffer from long-term health conditions.
 And this problem isn’t just in the developed world.
 Countries all over the world have seen an increase in obesity, diabetes and heart disease.

-A study by Imperial College London and WHO recently revealed the world will have more obese children and adolescents than underweight by 2022.
+A study by Imperial College London and WHO researchers revealed that more than 375 million children and young people are estimated to be overweight or obese, and virtually no progress has been made in reducing the spread of obesity worldwide in more than 15 years.
 To overcome this challenge, we need ways to make nutritious food more available and introduce regulations to protect children from unhealthy foods.

 Creating tools and interventions

 When health budgets are constrained, caring for people facing long-term issues properly is a challenge, and there is a risk that less stable healthcare systems will become overwhelmed.
 However, our research is providing government policymakers tools to understand the scale of the problem, as well as evidence showing which interventions will make an impact.

 By carrying out large-scale studies, we’re also exploring the barriers to behaviour and lifestyle change.
 Your support will give our experts more opportunities to work closely with healthcare practitioners, policymakers, non-governmental organisations and patients.